 Sticking in animal (or people) hair and being carried from place to place is nature’s way of making sure burr seeds are spread around.
-But when your horse comes up to you with his forelock so packed with burrs he looks like a prickly unicorn or with a tail matted into a club of pickers, it is really disheartening.
+But when your horse comes up to you with burrs stuck to different parts of the body–like a forelock so packed with burrs he looks like a prickly unicorn or with a tail matted into a club of pickers–it is really disheartening.
 Not only can burrs be difficult to remove, doing so can break the mane and tail hairs.
 If your horse has a really sparse mane or tail, the mess can be really unwelcome.

 There are several different types of burrs.
 The most common is the round burdock burr and the other is a small heart-shaped burr that grows in wet areas.
 Both can make a mess, and both can be removed in the same way.
-Every area has their own burr variety, but they all can cause a mess of your horse’s hair.
+Every area has its own burr variety, but burrs all can cause a mess of your horse’s hair.

 If there are only a few burrs and they’ve been in a short time you can probably pull them out easily with your fingers.
 Really thick mats of burrs might need a slightly more aggressive attack.

-For really awful mats of burrs, it's tempting to just cut them out, but with patience, this isn't usually necessary.
+For really awful mats of burrs, it's tempting to just cut them out, but with patience and proper grooming technique, this isn't usually necessary.

 De-Tangling Burrs From Hair

-The easiest way to break up a mat of burrs is by dowsing the mane or tail with a de-tangler or baby/mineral oil.
+The easiest way to break up a mat of burrs is by dowsing the area with a de-tangler or baby/mineral oil.
+This is an especially helpful tip for addressing the mane or tail areas.
 It sometimes helps to let the oil or de-tangler sit a bit, softening the burrs up before you start pulling.
 Start from the bottom of the mat, and gently pull apart the hairs while dislodging the burrs.
 Very gently brush out the hairs as you go, being careful not to break the strands.
 Don’t be tempted to use a metal comb or ‘rake’.
 These tend to break the hair at the best of times.
 Grooming sprays are good for this, especially ones that contain ingredients that make the hair slippery.

 The pickiness of the burrs combined with the oil or conditioner can be irritating to your hands.
 A close-fitting pair of rubberized gloves you can buy for gardening gives enough feel and dexterity for the job while protecting your hands.
 Household or surgical gloves may be too sloppy.